Choijh03/Habit_Tracker_HeatMapCalendar_App_Flutter/README.md

 # HeatMapCalendar_App_Flutter

-This is Habit Tracker with Heat map calender (similar to GitHub Calendar) Application built on Flutter 3.7
+This is Habit Tracker with Heat map calendar (similar to GitHub Calendar) Application built on Flutter 3.7

 It uses Flutter heatmap calendar & slidable package, and hive box database.